mmn80/quatrain/README.md

 # Quatrain

-A free Unity 2019.3 game using URP for rendering ECS jobs for AI.
+A free Unity 2019.3 game using URP for rendering and ECS jobs for AI.
 It's a form of 3D mill.

 ## Free assets used